 Comfort to carry

 At 16.1 ounces the Black Diamond Raven is heavier than average compared to ice axes on the market and in our review.
-For $20 you can get the lighter Petzl Glacier or Black Diamond Raven Pro.
-The Raven is super heavy, but its on the heavier side of ice axes out there.
+For $15 more you can get the lighter Petzl Glacier, or for $25 more, Black Diamond Raven Pro.
+The Raven isn't super heavy, but its on the heavier side of ice axes out there.

 Best Applications, Value and the Bottom Line